Auriana/TWEB_Project1/DIMMI.md

 The user has to be logged to see it.

-Here we can see 3 blocks :
+Here we can see 3 sections :
 1) **The PDF view** : allows to see and navigate through the slides.
 2) **The audience live** : this is the chat of the lecture, where questions appear.
 3) **The audience requests** : there are 4 types of " user requests" :